 Fast forward 4 years and Grisham’s career hasn’t taken the leap that many expected.
 His highest season OPS since rookie ball is .708.
 His highest home-run total in a season is 8.
-He’s still taking an absurd amount of walks but his strikeout rate is now in the mid 20s.
+He’s still taking an absurd amount of walks but his strikeout rate is now in the mid-20s.
 Grisham’s story is one of many that start with star stats in the low minors, only to dim the higher they climb in the system.
-People like to buy cards based off of production, and many times they don’t factor what level that production comes at.
+People like to buy cards based on production, and many times they don’t factor in what level that production comes at.
 Sometimes looking at low-minors production works, as it did with Juan Soto.
 Sometimes it doesn’t, as you can see with Grisham.

 It’s with this in mind I talk about the Nationals next potential wunderkind: Luis Garcia.

 The first thing you’ll notice when looking at Garcia is his age.
 He played A/A+ ball as a 17/18yr old and despite being pushed, he performed well.
 Garcia is projected by both Fangraphs and MLB pipeline to have a plus hit tool.
 He reportedly has good hand-eye coordination and uses an all-fields approach, which should help him rack up extra base hits.
 Along with a plus-hit tool, Garcia also has above average speed and an above average arm.
 Those tools, coupled with his average fielding ability, should make him a solid bet at shortstop.